chrisgrieser/nvim-genghis/README.md

 ```

 ## Usage
-You can access a command via the lua API:
+You can access a command as lua function:

 ```lua
 require("genghis").createNewFile()